opensafely-core/job-runner/playbooks/TPP.md

 When a job fails with the message "Internal error" this means that something unexpected happened and an exception other than JobError was raised.
 This can be a bug in our code, or something unexpected in the environment.
-For instance, Windows sometimes gives us an "I/O Error" on perfectly normal file operations (we suspect this is due to the docker-in-docker setup).
+(Windows has sometimes given us an "I/O Error" on perfectly normal file operations.)

 When this happens the job's container and volume are not automatically cleaned up and so it's possible to retry the job without